 Elizabeth Hemmerdinger is CEO of Providence Media, a production company she founded in 2009.
 The company focuses on creating strong, complex stories about the lives of women.
-She earned her MFA in dramatic writing in 2003 from New York University’s Tisch School of the Arts, where she won the Harry Kondoleon playwriting prize.
-Her play, We Can Do It!, also won the Goldberg Prize.
-As a writer, screenwriter, and producer, she has created many plays, documentaries, and films.
+She is the founder of “Behind The Scenes at Tisch,” a program dedicated to developing works by new writers at New York University, where she earned her MFA in dramatic writing in 2003.
+She won the Harry Kondoleon playwriting prize and her play, We Can Do It!, won the Goldberg Prize.
+As a writer, screenwriter and producer, she has created many plays, documentaries, and films.
 Her documentary The Homestretch received an award in the Outstanding Business and Economic Reporting: Long Form category at the 37th Annual New & Documentary Emmy Awards.
 She has served as the Executive Producer on The Real Rosie the Riveter Project, a growing collection of filmed oral histories by the award-winning Spargel Productions.
 Hemmerdinger has taught literacy at the Bedford Hills Correctional Center, served as a panelist and mentor at the Vassar College Drama and Film Conference, and sits on the Dean’s Council of the Tisch School of the Arts.
 She is a member of the Board of Directors of Women’s Voices for Change and a contributor to its website.
-Hemmerdinger is a founding Board member of Dancing Dreams, which offers girls with severe physical disabilities the chance to dance.
+Hemmerdinger also is a founding Board member of Dancing Dreams, which offers girls with severe physical disabilities the chance to dance.
 She joined the PEN America Board in 2015.